9. Made direct amends to such people wherever possible, except when to do so would injure them or others.

 But at the same time, the Gospel also teaches us that we need to exercise wisdom concerning past wrongs that we may have committed.
 Sometimes it is best that certain sins stay hidden forever, away from the people who would be deeply hurt by the knowledge of that sin.

 “Men do not despise a thief, if he steal to satisfy his soul when he is hungry; But if he be found, he shall restore sevenfold; he shall give all the substance of his house.
 But whoso committeth adultery with a woman lacketh understanding: he that doeth it destroyeth his own soul.
-A wound and dishonour shall he get; and his reproach shall not be wiped away.
+A wound and dishonor shall he get; and his reproach shall not be wiped away.
 For jealousy is the rage of a man: therefore he will not spare in the day of vengeance.
 He will not regard any ransom; neither will he rest content, though thou givest many gifts.” ~ Proverbs 6:30-35

 Why does the scripture describe it this way?
-Because of the deep hurt that can be caused by such a sin against a man and his relationship with his wife.
+Because of the deep hurt that is caused by such a sin against a man and his relationship with his wife.
 It can cause a very deep and unbearable emotional pain.
 If this sin has happened, but yet it has been hid from the one that it would hurt the most, it is best that it be left hid from them forever if possible.

-Some sins we may have committed, may be worthy of a punishment under the law.
+Also, some sins we may have committed, may be worthy of a punishment under the law.
 Therefore it is best that we get wise counsel before we would try to make this particular wrong right.
 Handling something in a wrong way, could bring about a much more severe penalty upon ourselves, if it ever was brought before a Judge of the court.

 Even Jesus warned us about allowing things to come up before a judge.
 And so he recommended we try to resolve it without a judge.